Mr. Trump, Be a Joke or be President. Don't be both. | The Orlando Advocate

 If he wasn’t president of the United States, maybe vice president Mike Pence and Chief-of-Staff John Kelly, along with Sarah Huckabee and the newest arrival to the White House– Communications Director Hope Hicks– could reinvent The Real Donald as an insult comic with intentionally obnoxious, crude, asinine, and utterly ridiculous views on race, women, white supremacists, American culture and police brutality.
 Heck, Don Rickles made a successful career of being an insult comic, using sometimes unnecessarily harsh, racist remarks in his act.

-Comedians get a pass.
+But comedians get a pass.
 Jamie Fox raised a lot of eyebrows when he said he loved playing the part of Django, in Django Unchained, because he got to “kill all the white people,” adding, “how great is that?”
 When an uproar resulted, he defended his remarks saying simply: “I’m a comedian.”

-If Trump were a comedian, he could probably get away with this stumbling, bumbling, bombastic and idiotic primetime performance.
+If Trump were a comedian, he too could probably get away with his stumbling, bumbling, bombastic and idiotic primetime performances.
 But he isn’t.
-He represents the United States of America at the highest possible level, and most of us– even his supporters– know we all deserve better representation than this.
+He represents the United States of America at the highest possible level, and most of us– even his supporters– know we all deserve better from a sitting president than this.

-How much longer will the Republican-control congress abide this national freefall to global disgrace?
+How much longer will the Republican-controlled congress abide this national freefall to global disgrace?
 How far down does the nation have to sink before a few– just a few– Republican lawmakers decide the interests of the nation outweigh their slavish loyalty to Mr. Trump?
 Democrats are already on-board.
 Isn’t it time yet to see this clearly unqualified, unfit and demonstrably incompetent man with money impeached?

 But perhaps it is his money that keeps most of these people crowded around him, grinning in every photo like Cheshire cats.
 Actor Parker Stevens once said: